pmarathe25/Project-Vyasa/CONTRIBUTING.md

 - `sup`: Superlative

-Additionally, for adjectives and participles, gender must be provided (for other words, this is recorded in the dictionary instead):
+Additionally, for adjectives and participles, gender must be provided (for other words, this is recorded in the dictionary instead; note, however, that it may still be required if the dictionary entries are ambiguous):

-- `m/f/n`: Masculine/Feminine/Neuter gender
+- `m/f/n/d`: Masculine/Feminine/Neuter/Deictic gender.
+  Use `d` for words like `tvam` and `aham`, whose gender depends on the context.

 ## Dictionary Format